MR-AOH/Demo-SSI-and-LLM-Implementation/README.md

-# Smart Car Data Access Control System with Self-Sovereign Identity (SSI)
+# Demonstration of concept How can we Enhancing Privacy and Security of Smart Vehicles using Self-Sovereign Identity (SSI) and LLM

 A Flask-based web application that simulates a smart car's data access control system using Google's Gemini AI for decision-making.
 The system leverages **Self-Sovereign Identity (SSI)** to give users full control over their data, ensuring privacy and security while managing access to car sensor data based on user context, requester type, and predefined policies.